Christian Schoenebeck

 This might be silly feature creep though.

-I think I already addressed that today (as I was already at it when I added
+I think I already addressed that today (as I was already at it when I addedchange the incoming midi note data itself, as opposed to the voice data,

 change_velo() and change_note() today).
 After you updated LS to latest SVN it